In this article: read the review of Scythe – a board game, set in an alternate reality Eastern Europe with giant mechs

 Indeed, during the early turns, you will mostly be moving and producing resources.
 Moving can be further upgraded several times.

-Producing is tightly bound to how many workers you have (you can increase that by “producing” more workers at villages) and resources produced stay on the board until they are spent.
+Producing is tightly bound to how many workers you have (you can increase that by “producing” more workers at villages) and the produced resources stay on the board until they are spent.
 That means that you have to protect them since they can be captured by other players.

 There are five (tile-specific) different resources: food, wood, metal, oil, and workers.

 - building structures (which give extra bonuses every time you play corresponding action on your player mat: resources, power, popularity or mine-to-mine movement),

 - enlist soldiers to get extra popularity, coins, power, or combat cards immediately + every time your neighboring player does the same.